Rhyncholaelia digbyana: Characteristics

-This species grows epiphyticly on host treas in its native range.
+This species grows epiphytically on host trees in its native range.
 It has elongated compressed pseudobulbs topped with a singular leaf.

 Flowers

 In its native range flowering occurs from February to June.
 The 7 in (18 cm) flowers are held singularly on 3 in (7.5 cm) long inflorescences which emerge from the apex of newly grown pseudobulbs.
 The flowers range in color from white to green and possess the characteristic frilled labellum.

 Scent

 This orchid is strongly scented at night with the scent reported to be similar to that of lemon or Lily of the valley.
 The scent is composed nine different compounds four the compounds are alpha-pinene, ocimene, Citronellol, and Linalool.